arushi-mittal/c-shell/README.md

 - `setenv` and `unsetenv` are used to set and unset variables respectively.
 They accept 2 and 1 arguments respectively, and display errors if that is not done.

+### Additional information

+- The main code is present in the `main.c` file which initializes the shell, displays basic information, and calls all the other commands.
+- The `shell.c` file contains the loop that controls the execution of the shell, along with functions for `piping` and `redirection`.
+- All files contain a `C` file and a `headers` file where the `C` file contains the main code for that particular component, and the header file contains the headers for those particular components so that they can be used in the other files as well.
+- The code is `modularized` with multiple functions to reduce redundancy, and all the commands have separate files to ensure they can function independently and effectively.

 ### Learning Objectives